Baltoli/project-docs/notes/writeups/model_checking.md

 Should also point out the state that fails an assertion (i.e. give the expression it should have satisfied and why it doesn't).

+## Bounded Model Checking

+We have loops so a traditional model checking algorithm seems to be basically not viable - what it's trying to verify gets *very* confusing, and traces were complex.

+New approach inspired by lit review is to generate paths of a given length through the graph.
+Then a property can be checked on paths up to a given length as an approximation of provability.

+Need to come up with a way of generating these paths.
+Basic idea is that a path is just a vector of events - because we know it's linear, we can just shove the events into a vector without worrying about graph ownership or successors.

+The paths of length 1 through the graph are just the entries, the recurse from there.
+Most natural thing is to have the function give paths of length *up to* n.

+Start from n-1, then for each path look at the last element and add a new path that's the same but with a successor on the end.